TheSiZaGaming/anotherone/README.md

 BEFORE YOU'RE LOST BETWEEN THE NOTES
 JUST AS YOU TAKE THE MIC
 JUST AS YOU FANCE DANCE DANCE CDANCE DANCE

+ooooyaoyoooooooooooooooooooyaodoakokoooyooyoyooyk
+jesus christ please let me get away with this for longer please give me the strength aaaaaaaaaaaaaaaaaaaaaaaaaaaaeeeeeeeeeeeeeooooooooooooooooooooooooooooooouuuuuuuuuuuuuuuuuuuuuuuuuuuuuuiiiiiiiiiiiiiiiiiiiiiiii